-- 60 Class members, but media reports reflect that nearly 200 residents of New World Condo were displaced.
-Public records also reflect that the building consisted of 86 units. - 63.
-Questions of law and fact common to the putative Class exist that predominate over questions affecting only individual members, including, among other things: - a.
-Whether the Association, individually or in a representative capacity, and/or the Owners owed a duty of care to the tenants and to maintain the premises in a reasonably safe condition, and whether those duties were non-delegable. - b.
-Whether the Association, individually or in a representative capacity, and/or the Owners were negligent or otherwise liable by failing to secure a functional fire alarm system, failing to have working fire extinguishers, failing to address several fire code violations, failing to address fire code requirements related to the required 40-year recertification, failing to procure appropriate insurance, and failing to provide fire stops in the cockloft area beneath the roof. - c.
-Whether the Association (and, thus, the Owners) as well as Prestige negligently retained the Contractor. - d.
-Whether the Contractor negligently retained by the Association and Prestige caused the fire. - e.
-Whether the Association's and Prestige's failure to maintain the premises resulted in the fire as well as the tenants' constructive eviction. - 64.
-Plaintiffs are members of the putative Class.
-The claims asserted by Plaintiffs in this action are typical of the claims of the members of the putative Class, as the claims arise from the same course of conduct by the Association, the Owners, and Prestige, and the relief sought is common.
+55. Plaintiffs allege that dozens of tenants have been displaced and lost their personal property.
+Although the precise number of Class members is unknown and can only be determined through appropriate discovery, media reports reflect that nearly 200 residents of New World Condo were displaced, and public records reflect that the building consisted of the 86 units.

+56. Questions of law and fact common to the putative Class exist that predominate over questions affecting only individual members, including among other things:

+a.
+Whether Prestige Management owed a duty of care to the tenants and to maintain the premises in a reasonably safe condition, and whether those duties were non-delegable.

+b.
+Whether Prestige Management was negligent or otherwise liable by failing to secure a functional fire alarm system, failing to have working fire extinguishers, failing to address several fire code violations, failing to address fire code requirements related to the required 40-year re-certification, and failing to provide fire stops in the cockloft area beneath the roof.

+c.
+Whether Prestige Management negligently retained the Contractor.

+d.
+Whether the Contractor negligently retained by Prestige Management caused the fire.

+e.
+Whether Prestige Management's failure to maintain the premises resulted in the fire as well as the tenants' constructive eviction.

+57. Plaintiffs are members of the putative Class.
+The claims asserted by Plaintiffs in this action are typical of the claims of the members of the putative Class, as the claims arise from the same course of conduct by Prestige and the relief sought is common.

-- 65. Plaintiffs will fairly and adequately represent and protect the interests of the members of the putative Class, as their interests are coincident with, and not antagonistic to, the other Class members.
-Plaintiffs have retained the undersigned counsel, which is competent and experienced in the legal issues presented. - 66.
-Certification of the Class is appropriate pursuant to Florida Rule of Civil Procedure 1.220 because questions of law or fact common to the respective members of the Class predominate over questions of law or fact affecting only individual members.
+58. Plaintiffs will fairly and adequately represent and protect the interests of the members of the putative Class, as their interests are coincidence with, and not antagonistic to, the other Class members.
+Plaintiffs have retained the undersigned counsel, which is competent and experienced in the legal issues presented.

+59. Certification of the Class is appropriate pursuant to Florida Rule of Civil Procedure 1.220 because questions of law or fact common to the respective members of the Class predominate over questions of law or fact affecting only individual members.
 This predominance makes class litigation superior to any other method available for the fair and efficient adjudication of these claims including consistency of adjudications.
-Absent a class action it would be highly unlikely that the members of the Class would be able to protect their own interests because the cost of litigation through individual lawsuits would exceed the expected recovery. - 67.
-Moreover, a class action is appropriate pursuant to Florida Rule of Civil Procedure 1.220 because the prosecution of separate claims or defenses by or against individual members of the Class would create a risk of inconsistent or varying adjudications concerning individual members of the Class. - 68.
-A class action is the appropriate method of adjudication of this controversy because it will permit the large number of claims by the tenants against the Association (and the Owners) to be resolved in a single forum simultaneously, efficiently, and without the unnecessary hardship that would result from the prosecution of numerous individual actions and the duplication of discovery, efforts, expense, and the burden on the courts that such individual actions would create. - 69.
-The benefits of proceeding as a class action, including providing a method for obtaining redress for claims that would not be practical to pursue individually, outweigh any difficulties that might be argued with regard to the management of the class action.
+Absent a class action it would be highly unlikely that the members of the Class would be able to protect their own interests because the cost of litigation through individual lawsuits would exceed the expected recovery.

+60. Moreover, a class action is appropriate pursuant to Florida Rule of Civil Procedure 1.220 because the prosecution of separate claims or defenses by or against individual members of the Class would create a risk of inconsistent or varying adjudications concerning individual members of the Class.

+61. A class action is the appropriate method of adjudication of this controversy because it will permit the large number of claims by the tenants to be resolved in a single forum simultaneously, efficiently, and without the unnecessary hardship that would result from the prosecution of numerous individual actions and the duplication of discovery, efforts, expense, and the burden on the courts that such individual actions would create.

+62. The benefits of proceeding as a class action, including providing a method for obtaining redress for claims that would not be practical to pursue individually, outweigh any difficulties that might be argued with regard to the management of the class action.

-70. Plaintiffs reserve the right to modify, expand, or amend the definitions of the proposed class and subclasses following the discovery period and before the Court determines whether class certification is appropriate.
+63. Plaintiffs reserve the right to modify, expand, or amend the definitions of the proposed class following the discovery period and before the Court determines whether class certification is appropriate.